-Note: By "new work" we mean:
+Note: "New work" means:

-- · Requests for methods that will run under a new OTS transaction.
-(By a "new" OTS transaction we mean an OTS transaction in which none of the AORs in the logical server is already participating, prior to the method call; not necessarily an OTS transaction that is started immediately before or after the method call.) - Requests for methods that will run under no OTS transaction.
+- Requests for methods that will run under a new OTS transaction.
+(A "new OTS transaction" means an OTS transaction in which none of the AORs in the logical server is already participating, before the method call; not necessarily an OTS transaction that is started immediately before or after the method call.) - Requests for methods that will run under no OTS transaction.

-specifies that the CorbaServer is to be enabled.
+Specifies that the CorbaServer is enabled.
 You can enable a CorbaServer that is in any state except DISABLING or DISCARDING.

-specifies that the contents of a deployed JAR file should not be automatically published to the namespace when the DJAR definition is successfully installed into this CorbaServer.
+Specifies that the contents of a deployed JAR file are not automatically published to the namespace when the DJAR definition is successfully installed into this CorbaServer.

-SEssbeantime (value)
+SESSBEANTIME (value)

-specifies the elapsed time period in minutes, in the range 0 through 143999, of inactivity after which a session bean may be discarded.
-A value of 0 indicates that beans are not timed out.
+Specifies the elapsed time period of inactivity, after which a session bean can be discarded.
+The time period is in minutes, in the range 0 through 14399.
+9A value of 0 indicates that beans are not timed out.